 Canva is the best place to build YouTube banners.
 It’s filled with free graphics and design features.
 It also comes with templates that can easily be edited to match your brand’s design guidelines.

 To find a template, log into Canva.
 From within Canva, use the search bar and type “youtube channel art”.
-Canva has around 330+ free templates to work with and 18 Pro or premium templates you can buy.
+Canva has around 2,756 templates to work with, so go ahead, get creative.

 Using YouTube Banner Templates